antares-solutions/base-mdp-framework/Documentations/Creating a release and deploying Azure Resources from Azure DevOps.md

    |resource-Group   |Name of Azure Resource Group|
    ![Azure DevOps - Pipelines (Variables VG-DEV)](./images/Azure%20DevOps%20-%20Pipelines%20(Variables%20VG-DEV).png)

-9. Repeat steps 6 to 8 for UAT and PROD.

 Once you have created the Variable groups, this will be utilize when creating a release.

 ## Build Release Artifacts